-(a) A written policy to demonstrate the Standard user's commitment to a zero deforestation policy that identifies the regions of application, relevant natural forest types, appropriate deforestation cut-off date(s) in areas with biome-specific or geography-specific deforestation protocols, and

-(b) Demonstration of due diligence to prevent the acquisition of farmland that was converted from natural forest after an appropriate deforestation cutoff date(s) identified by the Standard user in areas with biome-specific or geography-specific deforestation protocols.
+- (a) A written policy to demonstrate the Standard user's commitment to a zero deforestation policy that identifies the regions of application, relevant natural forest types, appropriate deforestation cut-off date(s) in areas with biome-specific or geography-specific deforestation protocols, and - (b) Demonstration of due diligence to prevent the acquisition of farmland that was converted from natural forest after an appropriate deforestation cutoff date(s) identified by the Standard user in areas with biome-specific or geography-specific deforestation protocols.

-Performance Measure 7.4 Crop Diversity: Support crop diversity on cropland.
+Performance Measure 7.4 Crop and Pasture Diversity: Support crop and pasture diversity on farmland.

-Indicator 7.4.1 Crop and Genetic Diversity: Use of a variety of crop species, crop varieties, companion crops (e.g., cover crops, cross-pollination donors) and/or crop rotation where appropriate.
+Indicator 7.4.1 Crop and Pasture Diversity: Use of a variety of crop and pasture species, crop and pasture varieties, companion crops (e.g., cover crops, cross-pollination donors) and/or crop/pasture rotation where appropriate.